Hrádek u Nechanic: Description

-The chateau is a two-storey building with a prismatic tower, which includes battlements, a small shooting tower in the middle and two polygonal risalits on both sides.
-The chateau consists of two symmetrical wings.
+The castle is a two-storey building with a prismatic tower, which includes battlements, a small shooting tower in the middle and two polygonal risalits on both sides.
+The castle consists of two symmetrical wings.
 The west wing includes St. Ann's chapel.
 On the east side are economic and administrative buildings, and a theatre.
 The park covers 30 ha and includes meadows, and forests with deciduous and conifer trees.
 Some trees are of exotic origin.

 Films and television

 Many films and television series, including Anička s lískovými oříšky, Atentát, Fišpánská jablíčka, The Wolves of Willoughby Chase, From Hell, Hotel for Strangers, Jane Eyre and Dark Blue World, were filmed at Hrádek u Nechanic.